KlainStom/simple-lobby/README.md

-# template-extension
+# SimpleLobby
-Template for pure java minestom extensions
+Minestom extension for lobby instances on servers